Throughout our lives, we listen to, take part in, and dance to music and sound.

 If this happens, the best response may just be to turn off the music and sit with them to offer comfort and reassurance.

-If you would like to speak to a specialist Admiral Nurse about using music to help a person with dementia, or any other aspect of dementia, call our free Helpline on 0800 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-5pm, every day except 25th December) or email firstname.lastname@example.org.
+If you need advice on music and dementia – or any other aspect of dementia – please call the Dementia Helpline on 0800 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-5pm, every day except 25th December), email email@example.com or you can also book a phone or virtual appointment with an Admiral Nurse.